mmistakes/mm-github-pages-starter/_pages/resume.md

 *January 2017 - August 2018*

 - Led teams to complete daily scheduled tasks in a production/manufacturing facility.
-- Followed Good documentation practices to effectively record data and metrics from tasks.
+- Followed Good documentation practices and SOPs to effectively record data and metrics from tasks.
 - Used proper and safe techniques to carry out responsibilities.